oracle-quickstart/oci-kubernetes-monitoring/README.md

 daemonset.apps/oci-la-fluentd-daemonset created
 ```

-You may use the following command to restart DaemonSet upon any applying any modifications to configmap or secrets to reflect the changes into the Fluentd.
+Use the following command to restart DaemonSet after applying any modifications to configmap or secrets to reflect the changes into the Fluentd.

 ```
 kubectl rollout restart daemonset oci-la-fluentd-daemonset -n=kubectl